quintonwall/dreamhouse-pio/README.md

         heroku addons:attach <YOUR ADDON ID> -a <YOUR ENGINE APP NAME>

-1. Train the engine and restart it:

-        heroku restart -a <YOUR ENGINE APP NAME>

 1. Configure the DreamHouse Web App to know where to pull recommendations from:

         heroku config:set PIO_ENGINE_URL=<URL FOR YOUR RECOMMENDATION SERVER> -a <YOUR DREAMHOUSE WEB APP NAME>